duneroadrunner/SaferCPlusPlus/README.md

 Box<> | scope owner pointer
 RC<> | reference counting pointer

 Probably the main difference between Rust and SaferCPlusPlus is that SaferCPlusPlus does not restrict the number and type of references to an object that can exist at one time (i.e. the exclusivity of mutable references) the way Rust does.
 Rust uses this restriction to help ensure that dynamic objects are not deallocated while other references to that object still exist.
 SaferCPlusPlus, on the other hand, deals with this issue by having the pointer/reference itself "know" if its target dynamic object is still valid.
 By default, these "smart" pointers may add a little run-time overhead, but usually the run-time overhead can be optimized out.
 (At least in theory.)

-So generally, Rust code has a direct translation into SaferCPlusPlus (standard library differences not withstanding).
-If you were to self-impose Rust's "borrow checker" rules onto your SaferCPlusPlus code, then the reverse should generally be true as well.

 ### SaferCPlusPlus versus the Core Guidelines Checkers